Could a gluten free diet help end the bloat, brain fog, nagging indigestion, and even turn your thyroid health around?

 Gluten Can Trigger A Wide Range of Symptoms

 The problem with gluten is that it easily irritates, and damages the digestive tract.
-Once this happens the body reacts to gluten as something foreign and launches a rapid immune response.
+Once this happens the body reacts to gluten as something that is foreign, and launches a rapid immune response.

 This then triggers inflammation which spreads like wildfire throughout the WHOLE body.